dragome/dragome-sdk/doc/crud-grid-example.md

 ![Add section](crud-grid2.png)

-In this section we need to make use of a tool for selecting templates using a expression.
-We also need to repeat each column but inside each template we want to show a combobox or textfield depending on if it is a lookup value or not.
-For doing that we use **switchWith** command to configure the desire switch expression, then inside children creation we may express default case using **switchDefaultCase** , and **switchCase** for specific case value to be constructed.
+In this section we need to show different components depending on *lookup* property of the column.
+To do that we make use of a tool for selecting templates using a expression.
+We repeat each column as previous section but inside each template we want to show a combobox or textfield depending on if it is a lookup value or not.
+Using **switchWith** command we configure the desire switch expression, then inside children creation we may express default case using **switchDefaultCase** , and **switchCase** for specific case value.
 Both methods receive a code block that is in charge of building the entire case component/s.
+Only components that belong to current case will be constructed and shown.

 Source code
 ``` Java